baberarjumand/visualize-maps-v2/README.md

   gmapsApiKey: 'YOUR-API-KEY'
 };
 ```
-To serve from a local serve, run `ionic serve` or `firebase serve`.
+To serve from a local server, run `ionic serve` or `firebase serve`.